Artemisinin Supplement Designed for Immune System Support

 What Does our Sweet Wormwood Supplement Contain?

 Formulated to act as a biological shield against infection, our artemisinin supplement contains only natural ingredients.
 Its main ingredient, artemisinin, comes from the aerial parts of Artemisia annua.

-Also known as sweet wormwood, this plant was widely used in traditional Chinese medicine, as well as being very popular in Europe, as far back as Antiquity; it was recognized for its ability to strengthen the body, relieve digestive problems and painful periods, and to relieve worm-related conditions.
+Also known as sweet wormwood, this plant was widely used in traditional Chinese medicine, as well as being very popular in Europe, as far back as Antiquity; it was recognized for its ability to strengthen the body and relieve digestive problems, painful periods, and worm-related conditions.
 In this product, the artemisinin extract is standardized to 98% to ensure optimal efficacy.

 This immunostimulant is completed and stabilized by acacia gum – a sap exudate from the African tree Acacia senegalensis – and white rice flour.
 It contains no other ingredients.